leefrance/geolabels/README.md

 Yes or null values if the feature has been verified for accuracy and validity by another user.

 ## Contributing
 This project is at the ground floor with the hopes that the cartographic community will get involved and expand upon this data for the benefit of all map makers.
-For now the data exists as one simple geojson file.
+For now the data exists as a simple geojson file.
 In time, if involvement increases and the data grows we will explore necessary avenues to improving upon the editing and contribution process.

-For now, clone the repository and create a separate branch then edit/add features in whatever GIS editing platform you prefer.
+For now, clone the repository and create a separate branch then edit/add features from **working_dataset/geolabels.geojson** in whatever GIS editing platform you prefer.

 When creating new line features, populate the **name** and **type** fields at a minimum.
 When contributing new features to the data the type field must be populated with one of the existing values listed above.
 Other fields, if left blank, will be autopopulated later.